Natemixon7/Natemixon7.github.io/HL7FamilyConverter.md

 ## 3. Additional Considerations

 This tool only works for XML/HL7 files.
-It will not overwrite your original files and will generate new files instead.
+It will not overwrite original files and instead generate new files.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).